 3) Slightly reliable.
 Such as categories 1 and 2, these dates seem internally and externally coherent.
 The difference is that in this category we include conventional 14C dates obtained from bone samples, more likely to correspond to bulk samples and thus, less reliable.

 4) Potential contamination or mix.
-The result seems not linked with the archaeological material (e.g. Holocene dates with clearly Palaeolithic material).
+The result does not seem to be linked with the archaeological material (e.g. Holocene dates with clearly Palaeolithic material).

 5) Non-reliable.
 This last category comprises radiocarbon determinations that do not present stratigraphic coherence.

 The second set of criteria refers to the reliability of the association of that date with a particular TC.
 It is a binary classification.
-We discarded dates that do not come from a clear stratigraphic context (e.g. surface samples), those where the attribution to TC was made after the radiocarbon analysis (to avoid circular reasoning) and those coming from layers where the archaeological material suggests possible mixture (taphonomic or due to the excavation method).
+We discarded dates that do not come from a clear stratigraphic context (e.g. surface samples), those where the attribution to TC was made after the radiocarbon analysis (to avoid circular reasoning) and those coming from layers where the archaeological material suggests possible mixture (taphonomic and/or due to the excavation method).
 It must be stressed that we kept the TC attributions established by the authors of the original publications, in the absence of major contradictions between these and the material published.
 A possible difference of criteria in the TC definitions among the authors could be a source of bias in some particular cases, which we address in the discussion.
-For the specific chronological analysis referring to techno-complexes (start and end dates, overlaps, etc), we excluded the ones with non-reliable TC identification.
+For the specific chronological analysis referring to TCs (start and end dates, overlaps, etc), we excluded the ones with non-reliable TC identification.

 2.2.
 Methods